CyberMedicalTech/My-Cybersec-Path/Cybersecurity_Lab_Guide.md

 - I ran the following command to install Wireshark:

-sudo apt install wireshark
+`sudo apt install wireshark`

-After the installation, I launched Wireshark and started a capture session to analyze network packets.
+- After the installation, I launched Wireshark and started a capture session to analyze network packets.

-GitHub Update:

-I added this to my README:

-"Installed Wireshark and captured network traffic to analyze packets."

-Notes I Took:
+Notes:

-Wireshark is a network protocol analyzer that allows me to inspect network traffic in real-time.
+- Wireshark is a network protocol analyzer that allows me to inspect network traffic in real-time.

-I learned how to start a capture session and review packet data.
+- I learned how to start a capture session and review packet data.

-Packet analysis is useful for identifying suspicious activity in a network.
+- Packet analysis is useful for identifying suspicious activity in a network.

-🔐 Step 4: Installing Wazuh (SIEM Tool)
+### **🔐 Step 4: Installing Wazuh (SIEM Tool)**

 Next, I set up Wazuh, an open-source Security Information and Event Management (SIEM) tool to monitor logs and detect threats.